thanthese/smarter-sum/readme.md

 I find myself wanting to add numbers together in vim *a lot*.
 This utility makes that as easy as selecting a range and `:!smarter-sum`.

+I wrote the original [smart_sum](https://github.com/thanthese/smart_sum) in python, but it broke when I updated to python 3.
+That was annoying, and I didn't want it to happen again.

 ### Installation